-- (29) [...] - (30) [...] - (31) A distribution key based on the size of the population and of the economy of the Member States should be applied in accordance with the mandatory fair share principle [...] for the operation of the solidarity mechanism enabling the determination of the overall contribution of each Member State.
+- (31) A reference key based on the size of the population and of the GDP of the Member States should be applied in accordance with the mandatory fair share principle for the operation of the solidarity mechanism enabling the determination of the overall contribution of each Member State.
+A Member State could, on a voluntary basis, provide an overall contribution above its mandatory fair share to assist Member States under migratory pressure.
 In the operationalisation of the Solidarity Pool, contributing Member States should implement their pledges in proportion to their overall pledge, meaning that each time solidarity is drawn from the pool these Member States contribute according to their fair share.
 In order to safeguard the functioning of this Regulation, the contributing Member States should not be obliged to implement their solidarity pledges towards the benefitting Member State where the Commission has identified systemic shortcomings in that benefitting Member State with regard to the rules set out in Part III of this Regulation that could result in serious consequences for the functioning of this Regulation. - (31a) In addition to the Solidarity Pool, Member States, in particular when under migratory pressure or facing a significant migratory situation, as well as the Union, have at their disposal the Permanent EU Migration Support Toolbox.
 This Toolbox comprises measures that can assist in responding to the needs and alleviating pressure and which are foreseen in the Union acquis or policy tools.
 In order to ensure that all relevant tools are used effectively to respond to specific migratory challenges, the Commission should have the possibility to identify the necessary measures from the Toolbox, without prejudice to the relevant Union legislation where applicable.
 Member States should endeavour to use components of the Toolbox in conjunction with the Solidarity Pool.
+However, the use of measures comprised in the toolbox should not be a precondition to benefit from solidarity measures.